Shayyann7823/Brushify/README.md

 - Framer Motion for animation
 - TanStack Query, React Hook Form + Zod for data/forms

-**Backend**
-- Express (currently a minimal dev server that just boots Vite — see note below)
-- tRPC, Drizzle ORM, MySQL, and AWS S3 are included as dependencies for a fuller backend, but are not wired up in this build

 > **Note:** This export ships with a stub server (`server/_core/index.ts`) that only serves the Vite frontend.
 None of the routed pages currently call a backend API — cart and order history are handled client-side via React context.
 Deploying (e.g. to Vercel) just needs a static `vite build`.